rjwalls/CS4401-notes/2099-01-04-shellcode.md

 ### Misc.
 Tips

+**32-bit vs. 64-bit shell code.** Be careful that you don't use 32-bit shellcode on a 64-bit system.
+A good indicator is the use of `int 0x80` versus `syscall`, the former is used primarily on 32-bit systems and the latter is used in 64-bit.
+Note, you can use `int 0x80` in a 64-bit system but it can be tricky to make sure that the pointer sizes are only 4 bytes (e.g., pointers to the stack typically require more than 4 bytes).

 **Why does the popped shell exit immediately?** Sometimes when you pop a shell, it appears like nothing happened even though your shellcode seemed to execute.
 This could occur because stdin is closed, causing the shell to exit